TheRejectedBoi/javacourse20209-10/readme.txt

 this is a test of the national weather advisory
+IM CHANGING IT TO THE PURGE